WALL Literary Journal celebrates its 25th edition this fall

 “They should expect a really strong expansion on previous editions,” Hunt said.
 “This one is coupled with the last two, where they have their distinct voices but all talk about different tenses of time.
 They should expect really strong art and really strong personal narratives.”

-“I’m looking to go into publishing,” Gardner said, “so I thought this would be a fun trial run, like the driving ride at Disney.
+Gardner is using her time with WALL to gain experience before a prospective career in publishing.
+“I thought this would be a fun trial run,” she said, “like the driving ride at Disney.
 Like, let’s see how we like this.”

+Both of them voiced their appreciation for the rest of the staff, as well as the responsibility in sorting through so many submissions.
 “It’s been cool to collaborate with so many people and get different opinions and interpretations on all the works,” Gardner said.
 “I didn’t expect this many poetry submissions, and it’s been cool to see everyone’s talent and writing.”

-“Seeing the amazing work that students have—that’s what I absolutely love,” Huffman said.
+“Seeing the amazing work that students have—that’s what I absolutely love,” Hoffman said.
 “Not really edit, because I’m part of poetry and we don’t really edit poetry, but being able to look at that work and have a sense of this is amazing, this is selected, and this is a really good piece that is going to be part of the journal.”

 “‘She Fights’ is one of my favorite poems selected so far,” Gardner said.

+Javaheri found fulfillment in reading fiction so close in origin to where they study and live.
 “It sounded interesting to read local works of students around us,” Javaheri said.
 “I wanted to see what it was like to have a career in literary magazines or publishing.”

+The experience has given him insight into his own writing as well.
 “Reading relatively new writers’ work,” Mclay said, “even though some of it may be flawed, is making me notice new things about my own writing.
 It’s fun reading a bunch of new stories.”

+Javaheri’s struggle, a common one voiced by editors across genre, has been balancing which pieces to include within the journal.
 “There’s a lot of good pieces that aren’t the same or as good as the other ones,” Javaheri said.
 “With some development, they could really fit in, but there’s just no room.
 It’s pretty sad.”

 Considering what they’re most excited to share, Javaheri emphasized a story titled “Nature’s Music.”